 Skip to main content

-Mount Vernon's 18th-century experts are available for speaking engagements, press, and media interviews.
+Mount Vernon’s 18th-century experts are available for media interviews, podcasts, press, and speaking engagements.

-Our team is available to speak on George Washington, the presidency, the American Revolution, slavery in the 18th century as well as a host of additional topics.
+Our team is available to speak on George Washington, the presidency, the American Revolution, and slavery in the 18th century, as well as a host of additional topics.

 Request a Speaker